Urban Cowboy: Plot

-Buford "Bud" Davis, a native of Spur, Texas, moves to Houston to take a job at an oil refinery where his uncle, Bob Davis, is employed.
-His goal is to make enough money to return to Spur and buy some land.
-While staying with Bob and his family, Bud embraces the local nightlife, including spending many nights at Gilley's, a bar and nightclub in Pasadena.
+Buford "Bud" Davis moves to Pasadena, Texas for an oil refinery job where his uncle, Bob Davis, works.
+Bud wants to earn enough money to buy land near his hometown of Spur.
+While staying with Bob and his family, Bud embraces the local nightlife, including Gilley's, a popular Pasadena bar and nightclub.

-One night, Bud meets a woman named Sissy at Gilley's.
-They fall in love, marry soon after and move into a brand-new mobile home.
-Although they love each other, they quarrel often.
-Sissy is feisty and independent, while hot-tempered Bud believes in traditional gender roles.
-Their lives settle into a routine of working during the day and spending time at Gilley's at night, where Bud likes to ride the mechanical bull.
-When Sissy expresses interest in riding it herself, Bud forbids it.
+There, Bud meets fellow Gilley's patron, Sissy.
+They marry soon after and buy a mobile home, settling into a routine of working during the day and socializing at Gilley's at night.
+Bud enjoys riding the mechanical bull, but when Sissy wants to try, Bud forbids it.

-Recently-paroled convict Wes Hightower lands a job at Gilley's operating the mechanical bull.
-When he flirtatiously tips his hat at Sissy, a drunken Bud becomes enraged and gets into a fistfight with him.
-Sissy, along with her friend Jessie, spends time during the day at Gilley's where Wes teaches Sissy how to ride the mechanical bull.
-One night at Gilley's, wanting to impress Bud, Sissy rides the bull, but Bud becomes angry that she defied him.
-When Bud falls off during his second ride, Wes intentionally swings the bull around hard, breaking Bud's arm.
-At home, Bud and Sissy debate over her riding the bull again.
-When she insists that she will and assumes Bud was jealous of her riding it better than he does, Bud slaps her and throws her out of the mobile home.
-Soon after, Bud sees Sissy at Gilley's.
-She refuses to speak to him, so Bud retaliates by dancing with a beautiful girl named Pam, the daughter of a rich oilman.
-He leaves with Pam, making sure that Sissy sees them in order to make her jealous.
-The next morning, she moves in with Wes who lives in a run-down trailer behind Gilley's.
+Wes Hightower, a recently paroled convict and prison rodeo champion, is hired to operate Gilley's mechanical bull.
+One evening, a drunken Bud becomes enraged when Wes flirtatiously tips his hat at Sissy.
+A fist fight ensues, with Wes besting Bud.
+Wanting to impress Bud, Sissy secretly spends time at Gilley's where Wes teaches her how to ride the mechanical bull.
+When Sissy successfully rides the bull, Bud is angry that she defied him.
+During Bud's ride, Wes intentionally swings the bull around hard, breaking Bud's arm.
+At home, Bud and Sissy argue.
+She claims that Bud is jealous because she rides the bull better than him, causing Bud to slap Sissy and throw her out of their mobile home.
+Some nights later, Bud sees Sissy at Gilley's and gives her a smile, but she ignores him.
+Bud angrily retaliates by dancing with Pam, the daughter of a rich oilman.
+Bud makes sure that Sissy sees them leaving together.
+Sissy moves in with Wes, who lives in a run-down trailer behind Gilley's.